Borstal History, Family Crest & Coats of Arms

 Ironically, we find the first record of the family not here but in ancient England where Thomas Borstale (d.
 1290?), was a scholastic theologian, a native of Norfolk, and belonged to the convent of Augustinian friars (Friars Eremites) at Norwich; such was the influence of the ancient Saxons.

-Important Dates for the Borstal family
+Early History of the Borstal family

 This web page shows only a small excerpt of our Borstal research.
 Another 76 words (5 lines of text) covering the years 156 and 1566 are included under the topic Early Borstal History in all our PDF Extended History products and printed products wherever possible.